valeratrades/todo/.0/valera_lib/main.md

 This thing will be a channel.
 Have to watch John to implement

-Seems like the most straighforward option is to make a
+Seems like the most straightforward option is to make a
 ```rust
 enum AnySender {
     SenderType1(mpsc::Sender<Type1>),